ccp137/SUGAR/README.md

                         Batch size.
 ```

-The output is a text file with two columns.
+The output are two text files named as "predicted_prob.txt" and "files_not_graded.txt".
+The first file (predicted_prob.txt) contains two columns.
 The first column is the filename of the seismogram.
 The second column is the probability score (between 0 and 1) on whether a waveform should be accpeted.
 You may consider seismograms with probability scores larger than 0.5 as acceptable data.
 Waveforms that are not long enough in time will not have probability scores.
-Note the output will be appended if the output file is already exists.
+The second file (files_not_graded.txt) stores the filenames that were not graded by the package.
+Note the output will be appended if the output files are already exists in the working directory.

 ## Change SAC Header